Culturally Responsive EMDR for Addiction Treatment

 Addiction Focused EMDR and Cultural Responsiveness

-In practice, Addiction Focused EMDR interventions can be adjusted to align with cultural responsiveness:
+In addiction-focused EMDR, interventions can be adjusted to align with cultural responsiveness:

 DeTUR protocol (Popky, 2005): Instead of framing triggers solely as “craving cues,” clinicians may work with clients to identify triggers linked to racial trauma, microaggressions, or systemic stressors.